openshift-cloud-functions/Documentation/knative-minishift.md

 See the Minishift documentation in [Additional resources](#additional-resources) for more information on installing a new Minishift instance.

-#### Installing dependencies for a new Minishift cluster

-> **IMPORTANT:** Docker and Kubernetes are also required to install and use Knative on a Minishift cluster, however these components are outside the scope of this documentation.

 ## Installing Knative on a Minishift cluster using install-on-minishift.sh

-1. Start Minishift.

-   `minishift start`

-2. Clone the OLM repository.
+1. Clone the `knative-operators` repository.

-   `git clone git@github.com:operator-framework/operator-lifecycle-manager.git`
+	`git clone git@github.com:openshift-cloud-functions/knative-operators.git`

+2. Make sure your Minishift instance is stopped

+	`minishift stop`

-3. Navigate to the newly cloned repository and run the `install-on-minishift.sh` script.
+3. Navigate to the newly cloned repository and run the install-on-minishift.sh script.

 	`./etc/scripts/install-on-minishift.sh`

+> **IMPORTANT:** `install-on-minishift.sh` is destructive.
+It will destroy any existing Knative profile and create a new one with known-to-work configuration.

 ## Installing Knative on a Minishift cluster manually